domenic/domenic.me/src/posts/2025-08-13-builtin-ai-api-design.md

 title: "Designing the Built-in AI Web APIs"
 date: 2025-08-13T00:00:00Z
 tags: [web standards]
-blurb: The web's built-in AI APIs like the prompt API have some unique design considerations.
+blurb: Creating web standards for AI models means wrestling with questions that didn't exist two years ago.
+Here's what I've learned building the prompt API and its siblings.
 ---

 For the last year, I've been working as part of the Chrome built-in AI team on [a set of APIs](https://developer.chrome.com/docs/ai/built-in-apis) to bring various AI models to the web browser.
 [As with all APIs we ship](https://www.chromium.org/blink/guidelines/web-platform-changes-guidelines/), our goal is to make these APIs compelling enough that other browsers adopt them, and they become part of the web's standard library.